saipz/Saipz/README.md

-## Hi there 👋
+## Hi there , I'm Sai Prakhash 👋

-Myself Sai Prakhash
+🔧 Embedded Systems | Python Developer | Automotive ECU

-🔭 currently working on DTC retrieving tool from EMS ECU with python and PCAN
+🚗 Building: DTC retrieval tool for EMS ECU using Python + PCAN

-🌱 currently into Python CAN library,Pytest,API,Pandas........
+📚 Currently learning: Python CAN library,Pytest,API,Pandas........

-HOPE We Build better world!!
+📫 Reach me: sai8.prakhash@gmail.com

+Hope we build a better world! 🌍

 <!--
 **saipz/Saipz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.